 Many day tours only have the option of a quick snap of the Shinkyo Bridge, but we had the good fortune of staying at the Historic Nikko Kanaya Hotel where we were a just short 5-minute walk to the bridge.

-Dave and I awoke at sunset to set up our cameras well before any crowds surfaced from their slumber.
+Dave and I awoke at sunrise to set up our cameras well before any crowds surfaced from their slumber.

 Having it all to ourselves, we imaged the legend of the Shinkyo Bridge and could see why the Shogun chose to make his home here.

 Our guide Yoshi told us of the first priest that settled the area in 766.

 He couldn't cross the Daiya River but was helped by two serpents creating a bridge and letting him across.

 This bridge represents that legend.
 When crossing the bridge, you are walking in the footsteps of legends.